At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

 Dogs need their tails

 There are legitimate reasons why dogs need their tails.

 Tails are a primary form of communication between dogs.
 They use their tails for social cues.
-To other dogs, a dog without a tail looks fearful, as a fearful dog would instinctively tuck their tail between their hind legs as a sign of submission.
-Further messages are sent from upright tails, wagging tails, straight out tails and droopy tails.
+To other dogs, a dog without a tail looks fearful, as a fearful dog would instinctively tuck their tail between its hind legs as a sign of submission.
+Further messages are sent from upright tails, wagging tails, straight-out tails, and droopy tails.
 Don’t be shocked if your dog’s messages are misread.